CreativeWolfies/RayJS/README.md

 </head>
 ```

 Once this is done, you can then implement the library.
-It contains one class, named `RayJS`.
+It contains one class, named `RayDisplay`.

 Let this be a small example script: